mapilido74/DDP_Pro_Part2/index.md

 highlighter : highlight.js  # {highlight.js, prettify, highlight}
 hitheme     : tomorrow      #
 widgets     : [ggplot2, psych, datasets, xtable, RColorBrewer]
-ext_widgets : {rCharts: ["libraries/nvd3"]}
+ext_widgets : {rCharts: libraries/nvd3}
 mode        : selfcontained # {standalone, draft}
 ---

 ## Introduction

 This document analyzes the **ToothGrowth** data in the R datasets pacakage.
-The goal of  this report is to show the effect of vitamina C on Tooth Growth in Guinea Pigs.
+The goal of  this report is to show the effect of vitamina C on Tooth Growth in guinea pigs.

 The document includes multiBarchar (instead of Boxplot)  and some summary reports related with the data.